Joe Dudgeon

-Joseph Patrick Dudgeon (born 26 November 1990) is a football coach and scout, and former player, who is employed by the Northern Ireland under-17 team and Manchester City respectively.
+Joseph Patrick Dudgeon (born 26 November 1990) is a football coach, scout, and former player, who is employed by the Northern Ireland under-17 team and Manchester City respectively.

 As a player, Dudgeon was a left-back; he began his career with Manchester United, and represented Carlisle United, Hull City and Barnsley in the Football League before retiring due to injury in 2015.

 Born in England, he represented the Northern Ireland national under-21 team on four occasions between 2009 and 2011.